 CFUW has had the exciting opportunity to have its statement read at the UN General discussion on multiple occasions.

-Click here to read CFUW’s written statement on “Advancing the Beijing Declaration and Platform for Action”.
+Click here to read CFUW’s 2020 written statement on “Women’s full and effective participation in leadership and decision-making”.

 CFUW PARALLEL EVENTS